K3KDW/WildernessProtocolExtended/README.md

 Commonly used non-amateur bands are added

 #TO DO
 Should CB or other frequencies be included?
 Should GMRS 16 (used by offroaders/overlanders) be included?
 Did I remove frequencies that should have stayed?
 It's important to cover as many users as possible with a few frequencies as possible so they will be more effectively monitored.
+If 10 meters and/or CB are used should it be SSB, FM, AM?
+Lots of variables for an already questionable frequency.

 Is it reasonable to offer LowTap as a last option?

+What to do if you or someone else needs help.
+  Look them up on APRS?

+Include the Wilderness Protocol Extended in your hiking/paddling/boatins/etc. plans as well as a copy in your car.
+Include a qr to a dedicated responders page.

+Is there room for WSPR/carrier-pigeon?

+Leave room in a conversation for others to speak.
+This is critical when emergency/priority communication is trying to break through a casual chat.